hrolfrc/bib-ami/doc/index.rst

 Welcome to bib-ami's documentation!
 ===================================

 **bib-ami** is a Python tool to merge, deduplicate, and clean BibTeX files.
-It consolidates `.bib` files from a directory, removes duplicate entries, validates DOIs, scrapes missing DOIs using CrossRef/DataCite APIs, and refreshes metadata for accurate citations.
+It consolidates `.bib` files from a directory, removes duplicate entries, validates DOIs, scrapes missing DOIs using CrossRef/DataCite APIs, and refreshes metadata for accurate citations, especially for AI-generated references.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   background
+   workflow
+   architecture
    usage

 Indices and tables